-The World Health Organization [W.H.O.] is one of the original United Nations agencies and a direct successor of both the League of Nations Health Organization and of U.N.R.R.A.
+The World Health Organization (WHO) is one of the original United Nations agencies and a direct successor of both the League of Nations Health Organization and of the United Nations Relief and Rehabilitation Administration (UNRRA).
 It became operational in 1948.
-The W.H.O. did not possess the means to implement its grandiose plan of assisting in the task of extending health services all over the world.
-The W.H.O.’s mandate was to set standards, collect data, engage in epidemiological surveillance, training and research, emergency relief, and cooperative activities.
-Thanks to its growing membership and an open decision-making structure through the annual World Health Assembly, the W.H.O. enjoyed more legitimacy and permanence than its predecessors.
-The two Cold War super-powers agreed on W.H.O.’s authority, on its international reach (through central headquarters with six regional offices and regiments of in-country field staff) and its role in creating a new cadre of international health professionals.
+The WHO did not possess the means to implement its grandiose plan of assisting in the task of extending health services all over the world.
+The WHO’s mandate was to set standards, collect data, engage in epidemiological surveillance, training and research, emergency relief, and cooperative activities.
+Thanks to its growing membership and an open decision-making structure through the annual World Health Assembly, the WHO enjoyed more legitimacy and permanence than its predecessors.
+The two Cold War superpowers agreed on WHO’s authority, on its international reach (through central headquarters with six regional offices and regiments of in-country field staff) and its role in creating a new cadre of international health professionals.
 To legitimize its existence and expand its reach, the organization strove to inform the broadest possible audience about its activities using various media outlets.
-As one regional director noted, the W.H.O. was “entirely dependent upon the goodwill of the member countries and their understanding and knowledge of the work that is performed.“
+As one regional director noted, the WHO was “entirely dependent upon the goodwill of the member countries and their understanding and knowledge of the work that is performed.”

-During the 1950s and 1960s the W.H.O. heavily depended on the financial support of the U.S.A.
+During the 1950s and 1960s the WHO heavily depended on the financial support of the United States.
 The organization embraced the tenets of capitalist economic development; it was mainly an organization of the West.
-The W.H.O. was most active in Asia, Africa and Latin America and learned to navigate the troubled waters of decolonization.
-Initially at least, the W.H.O. struggled to establish its legitimacy and faced stiff competition for prestige and resources, human and financial, from other international organizations and philanthropic foundations such as UNICEF, the Rockefeller Foundation, or the Food and Agriculture Organization.
+The WHO was most active in Asia, Africa, and Latin America and learned to navigate the troubled waters of decolonization.
+Initially at least, the WHO struggled to establish its legitimacy and faced stiff competition for prestige and resources, human and financial, from other international organizations and philanthropic foundations such as the United Nations International Children’s Emergency Fund (UNICEF), the Rockefeller Foundation, or the Food and Agriculture Organization (FAO).
 The visual politics of the organization were, to some extent, determined by this struggle and by the part the organization would play in what Sunil Amrith calls the “promise of development.”
-This chapter does not assess whether or not the organization kept its promise; rather, it examines how the W.H.O. visually and discursively represented such promise.
+This chapter does not assess whether or not the organization kept its promise; rather, it examines how the WHO visually and discursively represented such promise.

-During the 1950s and 1960s, the editors of the W.H.O.
-Newsletter emphasized the importance of technology as a way to improve public health worldwide; however, they quickly realized that technology alone would not sufficiently promote and “sell” the organization.
-Moreover, since the early-1950s, W.H.O. leadership understood that addressing the root causes of ill health or implementing institution-building programs were utterly utopian objectives given their limited human and financial resources.
-The W.H.O. could offer only targeted, small-scale, interventions.
+During the 1950s and 1960s, the editors of the WHO Newsletter emphasized the importance of technology as a way to improve public health worldwide; however, they quickly realized that technology alone would not sufficiently promote and “sell” the organization.
+Moreover, since the early 1950s, WHO leadership understood that addressing the root causes of ill health or implementing institution-building programs were utterly utopian objectives given their limited human and financial resources.
+The WHO could offer only targeted, small-scale, interventions.
 Therefore, technical assistance appeared to be the perfect palliative to achieve the promise of development, which was also the case for other international organizations, such as the International Labour Organization and the Food and Agricultural Organization.
 The Newsletter editors shrewdly adapted the iconologic contents of the magazine to this set of circumstances, introducing and blending technical assistance with humanitarian narratives.